Poland Is Underrated – Here Are 7 Reasons You Should Visit

 You Can Learn a New Language

 One downside of visiting Poland is that not many people speak English conversationally, at least in my experience.
-I think a lot of people I met were just shy.
+I think a lot of people I met were also shy about their English.
 The upside is that you get immersed into their language.
 Polish isn’t the most useful language but it’s always nice to learn something new.
 Without even trying, I was able to learn a few new words such as lody (ice cream), rynek (marketplace), and szekolade (chocolate – of course!).
 If you really put in the effort, you could probably learn a lot more and have conversations with people.

 (Also, you can of course come across Poles and other travellers who speak English well.)